Michigan Consumer Sentiment Drops for First Time in Four Months

-The March preliminary report for the Michigan Consumer Sentiment Index came in at 63.4, down 3.6 (-5.4%) from the February final.
-This morning's reading was the first monthly decline in the last four months and came in below the Investing.com forecast of 66.9.
-Since its beginning in 1978, consumer sentiment is 25.7% below its average reading (arithmetic mean) and 24.7% below its geometric mean.
+The March final report for the Michigan Consumer Sentiment Index came in at 62.0, down 5.0 (-7.5%) from the February final.
+This morning's reading was the first monthly decline in the last four months and came in below the Investing.com forecast of 63.2.

 The Michigan Consumer Sentiment Index is a monthly survey of consumer confidence levels in the U.S. with regards to the economy, personal finances, business conditions, and buying conditions, conducted by the University of Michigan.
 There are two reports released each month; a preliminary report released mid-month and a final report released at the end of the month.